1ukidev/14-v060br-hackintosh/README_EN-US.md

 Everything seems to be working correctly on macOS Catalina and Big Sur.

-If you have seen any problems create a [issue](https://github.com/1ukidev/14-v060br-hackintosh/issues/new).
+If you see a problem, create an [issue](https://github.com/1ukidev/14-v060br-hackintosh/issues/new).

 ## Softwares to have after installation:
 [HeliPort](https://github.com/OpenIntelWireless/HeliPort) - Required to be able to use Wi-Fi.